Vyral/base-template/_posts/2020-02-11-the-top-5-ways-to-derail-a-loan-approval.md

 {% include youtube.html %}

-There are five key ways that you can derail your own chances of being approved for a home loan.
+There are five key ways that you can derail your chances of being approved for a home loan.
 If you’re serious about purchasing a home, you’ll want to avoid:

 **1\.
-Taking on new debt.** Doing so can change your debt-to-income ratios, which can obviously upset your chances of being approved for a home loan.
+Taking on new debt.** Doing so can change your debt-to-income ratios, which can upset your chances of being approved for a home loan.

 **2\.
 Buying or leasing a new car.** This can become a big hit to your credit report.